pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you want to be happier, help somebody else."
 --Buddhist algorithm, as summarized by Sam Harris, see also [Mark Twain](#twain-selfless)

+"It is just your mind that you are experiencing in each moment.
+It's not that the world doesn't exist, but your every encounter with the world, and with other people, happens in and as this conscious mind....by reacting and judging and, at bottom, thinking incessantly without knowing it."
+-Sam Harris.
+See also [Buddha](#buddha-circularity).
+We and our minds are inside reality, but also reality is mediated by and can be distorted by our minds.

 "The next time something happens in your life that makes you angry or afraid or sad, how long will you spend locked in the prison of one of those emotions?
 And what will you do there?
 What indelible mark might you make in your life or in our world on the basis of one of those emotions?"
 --Sam Harris